travel on water propelled by wind or by other means

 scoundrel and have nothing to do with him, the ignorant tramp, with his idiotic Greek and Hebrew, as he calls it.

-a partiality that prevents objective consideration of an issue or situation
+a partiality preventing objective consideration of an issue

 They made the king tell his yarn, and they made the old gentleman tell his'n; and anybody but a lot of